5 Key Things to Consider in Your Web Design

 You’ve decided to hire a professional web designer to create your website – good for you!
 Content management has had a lot of emphasis in the past year or so along with the importance of images and so many current website owners are looking to have their website’s rebuilt.
 Others have a clearer picture of what they want to get out of their new websites.
-Here are 5 key things to consider before you hire a web designer and get your project underway.
+Web Design Perth have provided the 5 key things to consider before you hire a web designer and get your project underway.

 - Who is your audience and what do you want to tell them?
 When you start your project, the very first thing to determine is who your potential clients and prospects are.
 One of the most common mistakes made is for companies to become all caught up in what they ‘think’ they need their site to tell the world about how wonderful they are.
 There are certainly things that are important to tell your audience but remember that the visitors to your site need a simple question answered, “what’s in it for me.”
 If you look at everything from that viewpoint you’ll be headed in the right direction.

 - What is my website’s purpose?
 Why do you want to launch a website?
 If your goal is to ensure your company is positioned as experts in their industry and is for informational purposes, your site is going to look much different from if you want to generate sales.
 If you know in the planning stages that you are going to be doing email marketing, your web designer can build it right from the beginning.

 - What images do you want your website to convey?
 Your images need to be consistent.
 Choose a theme and images that reflect the message you want to portray and the image you want to send out to the public.
 This is important to get right from the beginning.

 - What don’t you like about your competitor’s websites or what do you like?
 Spends some time looking at your competitors’ websites and analysing what it is you like and what it is you don’t like about the sites.
 Let your web designer know this so that he/she doesn’t incorporate things you don’t like and does get ideas about what you do like.